SSWConsulting/SSW.Rules.Content/rules/report-bugs-and-suggestions/rule.md

 Better than a good textual description of a bug report is a screen recording.
 This should be followed for a more detailed report.
 Use [Snagit](http://www.techsmith.com/snagit.html) or [Camtasia](/production-do-you-know-how-to-start-recording-with-camtasia) to record your screen.

 `youtube: https://www.youtube.com/embed/y9vsGY1hYN0`
 ::: good
-Figure: Good example - Recording bug reports in a video can make the issue clearer to see
+Video: Good example - Recording bug reports in a video can make the issue clearer to see (1 min)
 :::

 ### Tip #2: Draft your suggestion with the complaint and what you expect to see